MyraReeves/Seaside_Sweets/README.md

 ## Sources

-All images were obtained using the "Public Domain" filter on DuckDuckGo's image search, and were visually verified by me on the provider websites as being labelled with a "Public Domain License" and/or "free for personal or business use" notification.
+All images were obtained using the "Public Domain" filter on DuckDuckGo's image search.
+I visually verified on the provider websites that each was labelled as having a "Public Domain License" and/or "free for personal or business use" notification.

 For entertainment purposes, I researched working phone numbers that lead to various automated recordings.
 For example, the official Santa Claus phone number and the Rickroll meme joke song.
-At this current time of project creation, **all** of the numbers result in automated recordings and **none** of the numbers lead to a live phone.
-Should anyone choose to call any of the numbers listed, I hope the resulting recordings bring smiles! 😁
+At this current time of project creation, **all** of the mock "business location" phone numbers result in automated recordings and **none** of the numbers lead to a live phone.
+Should anyone choose to call any of the phone numbers listed on the "Our Locations" page, I hope the resulting surprises bring smiles! 😁

-Sales numbers, city names, and hours of operation had been provided to me in the original school assignment, from Code Fellows Academy:  [Part 1](https://codefellows.github.io/code-201-guide/curriculum/class-06/lab/) , [Part 2](https://codefellows.github.io/code-201-guide/curriculum/class-07/lab/) , [Part 3](https://codefellows.github.io/code-201-guide/curriculum/class-09/lab/).
+Sales numbers, city names, and hours of operation were provided to students in the original school assignment, by Code Fellows Academy:  [Part 1](https://codefellows.github.io/code-201-guide/curriculum/class-06/lab/) , [Part 2](https://codefellows.github.io/code-201-guide/curriculum/class-07/lab/) , [Part 3](https://codefellows.github.io/code-201-guide/curriculum/class-09/lab/).

-Addresses used for the mock business locations belong to the most appropriately themed public locations (aquariums, etc.) I could easily find in the required cities.
+Addresses used for the mock business locations belong to the most appropriately themed public locations (aquariums, etc.) that I could think of in the required cities.